 For the purposes of this consultation, Historic England will confine our advice to the question, "Is it likely to have a significant effect on the environment?" in respect of our area of concern, cultural heritage.
-Our comments are based on the information supplied in the email attachments, including the Yaxham Neighbourhood Plan SEA Screening Request (January 2016) on behalf of Yaxham Parish Council.
-It is for the Council to make the final decision in terms of whether SEA is requiree.
+Our comments are based on the information supplied in the email attachments, including the details following the initial scoping workshop session as reported and held on 11th February 2016.
+It is for the Council to make the final decision in terms of whether SEA is required.